js2762/cosmicAppUI/README.md

 # cosmic

 A new Flutter project.
-i've implemented cosmicApp ui using Bloc state management. this app is used to view information of different planets of our solar system.
+i've implemented cosmicApp Ui using Bloc state management. this app is used to view information of different planets of our solar system.

 ## Getting Started